rust-lang/book/nostarch/chapter05.md

 many fields as we want in any order, regardless of the order of the fields in the struct’s definition.

-Note that the struct update syntax uses `=` like an assignment; this is because it moves the data, just as we saw in the “Ways Variables and Data
+Note that the struct update syntax uses `=` like an assignement; this is because it moves the data, just as we saw in the “Ways Variables and Data
 Interact: Move” section.
 In this example, we can no longer use `user1` after creating `user2` because the `String` in the `username` field of `user1` was